 “A bad forecast would jeopardize the entire operation,” Ross wrote in his book.
 “If he gave the word to ‘go,’ and the weather turned sour, the lives of thousands of men and massive amounts of equipment would be lost.”

 Secrecy was key to the invasion of Normandy, but a bad weather forecast would have undone years of Allied planning and intelligence gathering.
-The course of World War II hanged in the balance.
+The course of World War II hung in the balance.

 “If he did not go and the weather was good, Germans might have spied the massive build-up in southern England and the elements of the invasion fleet headed for Normandy,” Ross added.
 “The odds that the Allies’ plans would have been discovered would increase exponentially.”